harshues04/Healthcare-Chatbot/README.md

 # HealthCare ChatBot using Machine Learning

-This is a console-based HealthCare ChatBot that uses machine learning to predict diseases based on user-input symptoms.
+This is a console-based HealthCare ChatBot that uses machine learning models to predict diseases based on user-input symptoms.
 It also provides descriptions, precautions, and severity analysis for the predicted conditions.

 ## Features